amaurylekens/pycard/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `pycard` for local development.
+Here's how to set up `pydecklib` for local development.

-1. Download a copy of `pycard` locally.
+1. Download a copy of `pydecklib` locally.
-2. Install `pycard` using `poetry`:
+2. Install `pydecklib` using `poetry`:

     ```console
     $ poetry install